Intel sees 2020 revenue above estimates as chip demand recovers

-(Reuters) - Intel Corp (INTC.O) on Thursday cemented the market view that a prolonged slowdown in the chip industry was bottoming out by forecasting full-year revenue and profit above analysts’ estimates.
+(Reuters) - Intel Corp (INTC.O) on Thursday cemented the market view that a prolonged slowdown in the chip industry is starting to lift after forecasting full-year revenue and profit above analysts’ estimates driven by cloud computing demand.

 The company’s sales in its closely watched data center business jumped 19%, helping it beat fourth-quarter profit and revenue estimates and sending its shares up 7% in extended trading.